chidough14/freelanceapp/readme.md

 ##  How to run

 1. Create database freelance.
-2. Go to app directory Run "php artisan migrate" on command line
+2. Go to app directory Run "php artisan migrate" on command line to create database tables
 3. Run "php artisan serve" and go to localhost:8000 to register and login